-- In the CMake Tool field, select the CMake tool to use for building the project.
-Select Manage to add installed CMake tools to the list.
+- In the CMake Tool field, select the CMake executable to use for building the project.
+Select Manage to add installed CMake executables to the list.
 For more information, see Adding CMake Tools.

-- In the CMake configuration field, select Change to edit the variables of the CMake configuration for the kit.
+- In the CMake configuration field, select Change to edit the parameters of the CMake configuration for the kit.

 Qt Creator uses the default kit if it does not have enough information to choose the kit to use.
 To set the selected kit as the default kit, select Make Default.

 To view the Qbs profile associated with the kit, select Tools > Options > Qbs > Profiles.

 You can add keys and values to the profile or remove them from it, as well as modify existing values.
 For a list of available keys and values, see List of Modules in the Qbs Manual.

 To edit the Qbs profile associated with the kit: